RIPPLE COLLECTIVE, LLC

 We also provide sliding scale and work trade for families who need it—because cost shouldn’t be a barrier to kids learning and growing in nature.

-• Black, Indigenous, & Families of Color receive 40% off (as a gesture of reparations and redistribution in response to colonization, land theft, slavery, white supremacy, and ongoing racial injustice; NOT an assumption of financial need)
+• Black, Indigenous, & Families of Color receive 40% off (as a gesture of reparations and redistribution; not an assumption of financial need)

-• LGBTQ+ families receive 15% off (as a gesture of solidarity and care in response to systemic marginalization, exclusion, and harm faced by queer and trans kids & families)
+• LGBTQ+ families receive 15% off (as a gesture of solidarity and care)

-• Work trade: If listed tuition prices are inaccessible, we encourage you to let us know if there’s any skills or labor you might be able to offer.
+• Work trade: If listed tuition prices are inaccessible, we encourage you to let us know if there’s any skills or labor you might be able to offer in trade.

 Families can combine equity scholarships and also access sliding scale or work trade.
 No documentation or justification needed—we trust families to name what’s appropriate for them.

-Please email Alex, schedule a phone call, or schedule a visit to discuss details or let us know what scholarships you’d like to use.
+Please email Alex, schedule a phone call, or schedule a visit with questions or let us know what scholarships you’d like to use.

 Subscribe